whitesource-ps/ws-sbom-generator/README.md

 # WS SBOM Report Generator in SPDX format
 CLI Tool and a Docker image to generate SBOM report on in [SPDX format](https://spdx.org).
-* The tool support the following scopes (defined with: **-s/WS_SCOPE**):
+* The tool supports the following scopes (defined with: **-s/WS_SCOPE**):
-  * Project token - tool will generate report on project token.
+  * Project token - the tool will generate report on project token.
-  * Product token - tool will generate report on all the projects within the product.
+  * Product token - teh tool will generate report on all the projects within the product.
-  * No Token specified - tool Will generate report on all the projects within the organization.
+  * No Token specified - the tool will generate report on all the projects within the organization.
 * The tool utilizes [spdx-tools](https://github.com/spdx/tools).
 * The tool accepts additional values which are unknown to WhiteSource via `sbom_extra.json`.
 * If URL is not stated (defined with: **-a/WS_URL**), the tool will access **saas**.